agnelofneto/calculadora-imc/README.md

 ### 💻 IMC CALCULATOR

-Create an imc calculator, this tool will help calculate the Body Mass Index to assess a person's weight and height and determine if he is at the right weight, under or over ideal weight, using HTML, CSS and programming language Javascript.
+I created an imc calculator, this tool will help calculate the Body Mass Index to evaluate a person's weight and height and determine if he is at the right weight, under or over ideal weight, using HTML, CSS and programming language Javascript.

 What was developed: